Sunan Drajat

 Sunan Drajat was born in 1470 CE.
-He was one of the Wali Songo or "nine Saints", along with his father Sunan Ampel and his brother Sunan Bonang.
+He was one of the Wali Songo or "nine Saints", along with his brother Sunan Bonang and his father Sunan Ampel to whom is attributed the establishment of Islam as the dominant religion amongst the Javanese, Indonesia's largest ethnic group.

 He was a descendant of Majapahit nobility in Tuban and a Chinese captain named Gan Eng Cu.

 Like his brother, he composed gamelan songs as a means for spreading Islamic teachings on Java.
 One example was the tune Gending 'Pangkur.